What is the main source of law authorising this entity form?

 What documentation is required for the transfer of ownership interests?

 A written transfer agreement is required.
-In the absence of a special rule in the bylaws, the transfer agreement shall be executed before a notary public, two witnesses or a stockbroker.
+In the absence of a special rule in the bylaws, the transfer agreement must be executed before a notary public, two witnesses or a stockbroker.
 The transfer agreement must expressly state that the purchaser knows the laws that regulate SpAs and the bylaws of the SpA, and the shareholders protections, or lack thereof, that the bylaws may contain.

 The bylaws may contain transfer restrictions or rights that must be complied with.